Cage Fight with Bruce Thornton

 I think it was January 1961 when he said that

-basically Eisenhower said, until now, we had no permanent armaments industry, and now we've got a huge defense establishment.
+basically Eisenhower said, until now, we had no permanent armaments industry.
+And now we've got a huge defense establishment.

+The military-industrial complex.
 Yes, the military-industrial complex.

 And he said, we've got to be careful that they have unwarranted influence and the potential for

+the misuse of power.
 Have you changed at all in your view?

-But in retrospect, when you look at what he was saying, regardless of whether the left liked it or not, it seems that it seems to be more relevant than it ever was.
+I mean, conservatives always thought Ike went a little bit he went a little bit left or centrist, but in retrospect, when you look at what he was saying, regardless of whether the left liked it or not, it seems that it seems to be more relevant than it ever was.

-Nobody really looks at the whole passage, just that, you know, snappy phrase.
+I remember quoting that or half quoting it.
+And nobody really looks at the whole passage, just that, you know, snappy phrase.

 But now, in fact, just this last year, I quoted substantially from that address and made the point.
+This is what we're looking at now,

 right?